 Now that the home is complete, the designer reflects, “It was a great process to be involved in this project from the ground up, as we were able to do a lot of things to make the home cohesive.”

 Liz Underhill agrees, “It’s fun and fresh, while classic and timeless.
-Erica was able to translate our wishes into design.”
+Erica was able to translate our wishes into the design.”

 ARCHITECTURE: GEORGE T. MYERS, AIA, principal; LUKE OLSON, project manager, GTM Architects, Bethesda, Maryland.
 INTERIOR DESIGN: ERICA BURNS, Erica Burns Interiors, Bethesda, Maryland.
 LANDSCAPE DESIGN: Fine Earth Landscape, Poolesville, Maryland.
 BUILDER: Sandy Spring Builders, Bethesda, Maryland.